 Develop a formal user access review process.
 The following should be included in the process:

-- access rights of users who change roles or jobs within the organization should be revised as appropriate;
+- access rights for individuals who change roles or positions within the organization should be revised as appropriate;

 - accounts should be removed or disabled in a timely manner for users who have left the organization;

-- privileged allocations should be checked to ensure unauthorized privileges have not been obtained;
+- privileged access rights should be checked to ensure unauthorized access has not been obtained;

 ISO/IEC 27002 was adopted by The University of North Carolina at Charlotte in 2012.
 All standards and guidelines are based on this code of practice for Information Security Management.